 Doctor of Education in Organizational Change and Leadership

-EdD in Organizational Change and Leadership Delivered Online
+Online EdD in Organizational Change and Leadership

 Coursework in the EdD program focuses on practices of motivating and supervising others, assessing organizational priorities and driving innovation through new technologies.
-Students will complete most coursework online and will attend an annual immersion weekend held on campus at the University of Southern California.
+Students earning their EdD degree will complete most coursework online and will attend an annual immersion weekend held on campus at the University of Southern California.
 The program culminates in a dissertation and longitudinal reflective self-assessment in which students demonstrate effective application of the program’s theories and concepts.

 Successful leaders know how to foster and sustain conditions within organizations that support continuous improvement.
 The EdD program curriculum focuses on preparing leaders who can facilitate conditions for organizational learning in order to create organizations that will be effective, adaptable and competitive.

 Graduates will be equipped with the experience and expertise to:

 Use principles and practices of learning and motivation to supervise others.

 Organize and deploy organizational resources, especially human and financial resources, to attain organizational goals.